alnkpa/sublimeprolog/README.md

 ### Installation via Sublime Package Control ###

 I recommend using the [Sublime Package Control] [1] to install this package.
 This way is much more convenient.
-It is named *Prolog syntax highlighting* there, as well.
+It is named *Prolog*.

 [1]: http://wbond.net/sublime_packages/package_control